 Plastic straws, cup lids and disposable cutlery are three things we could easily say no to but we never think about it, it’s just an automatic provision.
 Convenience wins and we just stick with the status quo.
 We don’t need these things really; we can make do without.
 Ask for your coffee or soft drink cup without a lid (or don’t put one on), and don’t take a straw.
 Takeaway cups are never filled to the top and so a little bit of extra care as you walk along and you are saving quite a bit of plastic.
 Keep a spork in your bag or stainless-steel cutlery in your desk drawer so you don’t have to take the disposable cutlery from the counter when you buy a salad.
 If you really can’t do without a straw, you can buy a glass or bamboo one and carry it with you like you do your cloth bags.

 Fruit and veg aside, which have their own very handy packaging built in, there are other things you can purchase that have no packaging.
 And some places are being quite innovative in coming up with new ideas and new things for us to try.

-For example, I’m currently experimenting with solid shampoo and conditioner bars from Lush.
-I had a chat with one of the advisers in the Lincoln branch who helped me choose which would be most suitable for my hair, and have been using them for a couple of days.
-It’s definitely different to using traditional shampoo and conditioner that comes in liquid form in a plastic bottle, but it seems to be working.
-I’ll let you know more about this one when I’ve been trying it a little longer; it’s too early to say yet.
+For example, I use solid shampoo and conditioner bars from Lush instead of buying bottles.
+I had a chat with one of the advisers who helped me choose which would be most suitable for my hair, and have been using them for a couple of days.
+It’s different to using traditional shampoo and conditioner that comes in liquid form in a plastic bottle, but it works incredibly well and I’m very happy.

 9. Go Paperless